 Each story would typically begin by asking each of his daughters to pick an animal.
 No matter how dissimilar the animals were in terms of their real-world habitat or surroundings, the author’s task was to weave a story that could bring these characters to life through some adventure, mystery, and hopefully a moral lesson.
 Virtues such as love, honor, friendship, beauty, self-awareness, hope and wisdom are displayed as well as vices such as selfishness, deceitfulness, fear, hatred, and self-doubt.

 The author has used Adinkra symbols to represent key moral lessons with each of the Table Fables, that can be seen on the cover page as well as the beginning and end of each story.
-The Adinkra symbols are based on West African wisdom that expresses various themes that relate to the history, beliefs, nature, philosophy, and moral values originally created by the Ashanti Akan of Ghana and the Gyaman of Cote d’Ivoire in West Africa.
+The Adinkra symbols are based on West African wisdom that expresses various themes that relate to the history, beliefs, nature, philosophy, and moral values originally created by the Ashanti Akan of Ghana and the Gyaman of Cote d’Ivoire.
 Adinkra symbols have rich proverbial meaning or marks of wisdom since proverbs play an important role in the Asanti culture and their rich tradition of storytelling.
-The cover art showcases the Sankofa symbol, which is represented as a bird reaching back to get an egg on its back.
-The meaning is “to go back, get it,” referring to the importance of going back to our roots to get what was best from the past and to bring it forward.
-It also suggests that we cannot go forward without reaching back at the same time.
+The cover art showcases the Sankofa symbol, which is represented as a bird reaching back while moving forward at the same time.
+The meaning is “to go back, get it,” referring to the importance of going back to get what was best from the past and to bring it forward.
+Some depictions show the Sankofa bird reaching back with an egg in its mouth.
+This means that one’s future is tied to their past, where the egg represents the future.
+Another way of thinking about it is that we cannot go forward without knowing where we have come from.

-Table Fables is intended for children of all ages and for those who are still children at heart.
+Table Fables is intended for children all ages [ those who can be read to (pre-school / kindergarten), or for established readers – elementary grades], and for those who are still children at heart.
 We hope you enjoy it.

 Click the CONTACT US tab at the top of the page to send us your email address and we’ll send you a link where you can download “Bukosi – King of the Ants” for FREE.